ji-zai/personal-site/content/essays/seek-truth.md

 (Patrick Collison talks about minimizing the number of things a company innovates on, and how the organizational structure should be left as is - since the fundamental nature of the human being hasn’t changed that much - but perhaps even the organizational structure needs to be re-evaluated).

+### Minimize wants.

+### Only work on things that you truly want to work on

+### Minimize effort
+- But this has nothing to do with the number of hours worked.
+That correlation is an absolute illusion.
+- (I.e. talk about how the flow state is the most productive, and how it's also the least draining) => it's entirely possible to put in more hours, while also being more relaxed at the end of it.
+- When you work in a direction that you truly resonate with, and you learn how to put the mind at ease.
+### Collaborate
+- It's easier to spot delusions in others than in yourself.
+Take advantage of this weakness of your mind, by teaming up with others.
+- Working with the right people is paramount.
+There is actually nothing else more important than this.
+- Characteristics of the right people to work with (basically people who embody the above points in this chapter).
+	- At least intellectually understands what it means to seek truth.
+	- Minimal wants.
+	- Knows how to put their mind at ease.
+	- Has the right identity
+	- Minimizes effort - i.e. isn't one to be attached to putting in more effort than is required for the sake of appearances.
+## Concluding thoughts

+*You get the gist, obviously improve this section*.

+I don't take any credit for these ideas.
+They're simply the byproduct of seeking truth about my mind and the world that I live in.
+And my mind is a product of other minds, therefore it's certain that my thinking has been heavily influenced by others.

+If they have some truth to them, then they most likely already exist in the world out there.
+In fact, if there is something truly novel, then it's likely my own delusion.

+I started writing this essay as a means to explore what I should work on next.
+And as I wrote more, I've learned that this is by far the most important and meaningful problem for me.

+Would appreciate feedback, etc. etc.

+## Asides

+### TODO

+Value function keeps changing!
+This information would be good to know by the time we dig into the model.
+- I need to emphasize how the value function adapts to the current want.
+And your wants change all the time.
+Therefore, throughout the day, your value function changes many, many times.
+- And therefore, your model changes through the day as well, many, many times, as it also depends on your value function.

 ### Quotes

 - “But in writing alone there is a danger that your interpretation of another human being will suffer from one-sidedness.” - Kurosawa (https://mysterymanonfilm.blogspot.com/2009/07/kurosawa-on-screenwriting.html)